Spatio-Temporal Lattice Planning Using Optimal Motion Primitives: Introduction

 \section{Introduction}

-Broadly, the motion planning problem is to plan a collision free motion between configurations of a vehicle and optimizes desirable properties like travel time or comfort~\cite{paden2016survey}.
-The motion can be used as a reference for a tracking controller~\cite{urmson2008autonomous} for a fixed amount of time before a new motion is planned.
+Broadly, the motion planning problem is to search the configuration space of a system for a collision free path between a given start and goal \cite{844730} that optimizes desirable properties like travel time or comfort~\cite{paden2016survey}.
+This path or \emph{motion} can be used as a reference for a tracking controller~\cite{urmson2008autonomous} for a fixed amount of time before a new motion is planned.

-In general, the motion planning problem---the focus of this work---is intractable \cite{8618964} owing in part to potentially complex vehicle constraints that impede the calculation of two point boundary value (TPBV) problems.
-Therefore, simplifying assumptions are made.
+In general, the motion planning problem---the focus of this work---is intractable \cite{8618964} owing in part to potentially complex vehicle kinodynamic constraints that impede the calculation of two point boundary value (TPBV) problem solutions.
+Thus, simplifying assumptions are made.
 The variety in possible simplifications has given rise to several planning techniques.
 These typically fall into one of four categories \cite{gonzalez2015review}: sampling based planners, interpolating curve planners, numerical optimization approaches, and graph search based planners.

-Lattice-based motion planning is an example of a graph search planner and is one of the most common approaches to solving the motion planning problem\cite{gonzalez2015review, tiger2021enhancing}.
+Lattice-based motion planning is an example of a graph search planner~\cite{gonzalez2015review} and is one of the most common approaches to solving the motion planning problem\cite{gonzalez2015review, tiger2021enhancing}.
 It works by discretizing the vehicle's configuration space into a countable set (or \emph{lattice}) of regularly repeating configurations.
 Kinodynamically feasible motions between lattice configurations (or \emph{vertices}) are pre-computed and a subset of these motions called a \emph{control set} is selected~\cite{ tiger2021enhancing, pivtoraiko2005generating, pivtoraiko2009differentially, oliveira2018combining}.
-Elements of this control set can then be concatenated in real time to form complex maneuvers.
-Lattice-based planners simplify the motion planning problem by limiting the set of available motions instead of simplifying their kinodynamics -- guaranteeing feasibility.
-Computationally expensive TPBV problems are solved offline between lattice vertices.
-Further, the regularity of the lattice structure allows for theoretical guarantees on the cost of lattice-optimal paths compared to free space optimal under certain assumptions~\cite{janson2018deterministic}.
-These guarantees do not require the fineness of the lattice grid structure to approach infinity, which is typically required in sampling-based techniques.
-However, lattice-based motion planning is not without its critiques.
-This work presents novel solutions for three such critiques:
+Elements of this control set (called \emph{motion primitives}) can be concatenated in real time to form complex maneuvers as in Figure \ref{TspanEx}, where motion primitives (magenta) are concatenated end-to-end to produce a final motion (red).